darrelllong/make/README.md

-# make
+# Maze
-A simple graph traversal for education purposes
+A simple graph traversal for education purposes.